Dev GuideAPI Reference

 Integrate Google Analytics 4 (GA4)

-Track your Optimizely Web Experimentation events in Google Analytics 4 (GA4), and with the optional beta features, view your experiment and variation data as audiences in GA4.
+Track your Optimizely Web Experimentation events in Google Analytics 4 (GA4) and export variations in an experiment as audiences in GA4.

 🚧